centrahq/api-documentation/user/pages/03.guides/03.wms-integration/docs.md

 Warning: Don’t do full stock synchronization at times when the stock is changing rapidly, as that could add back units that were sold a fraction of a second earlier into Centra’s stock.
 [/notice-box]

-However, it’s always good practice to schedule a regular stock sync e.g., once a day.
+However, it’s always good practice to schedule a regular stock sync, e.g. once a day.
 This will ensure the systems re-sync automatically if they would ever go out of sync for any reason.

 More information: <https://docs.centra.com/reference/stable/order-api/update-stock>

 ## Fetching products

-In order to minimize work for the shared client, it is possible to fetch the products created in Centra, so that the client or you, won’t have to create them in the WMS system manually.
+In order to minimize work for the shared client, it is possible to fetch the products created in Centra, so that the client or you won’t have to create them in the WMS system manually.

-You’ll be able to fetch all products, and you can also with the API call, filter out products that are recently updated.
+You’ll be able to fetch all products, and you can also filter out products that are recently updated with the API call.

 More information: <https://docs.centra.com/reference/stable/order-api/get-products>

-The most important thing to think about here, is the sku fields.
-In Centra, a product can have multiple variants connected to the same main sku.
-Where as in most WMS’s this is not the case.
+The most important thing to think about here, is the SKU fields.
+In Centra, a product can have multiple variants connected to the same main SKU.
+Where as in most WMS systems this is not the case.
 While fetching a product, please make sure to create the products in the WMS, based on sku, variantSku and sizeSKU.
 These three concatenated would be the physical SKU on the shelf in the warehouse.

 In the example here, you can see that there are no variantSku nor sizeSku, and in this case the full sku is only M411-740, but it could’ve been a different scenario.